-That “almost” is the key to a night of Marky Ramone’s Blitzkrieg – on songs like “Pinhead,” “Do You Remember Rock ‘n’ Roll Radio?” and “Now I Wanna Sniff Some Glue,” if you close your eyes in between verses, you almost think you’re back in time.
-It could be Joey, Johnny and Dee Dee up there with Marky.
-That’s how plugged in Marky still is sixteen years after the Ramones disbanded.
+That “almost” is the key to a night of Marky Ramone’s Blitzkrieg.
+If you close your eyes in between verses of songs like “Pinhead,” “Do You Remember Rock ‘n’ Roll Radio?,” and “Now I Wanna Sniff Some Glue,” you almost think you’re back in time.
+It could be Joey, Johnny, and Dee Dee up there with Marky.
+That’s how plugged in Marky remains sixteen years after the Ramones disbanded.
 He hasn’t lost their beat.

-In the years since their 1996 retirement we’ve lost Joey, Johnny and Dee Dee and like original drummer Tommy Ramone said on Friday at the book signing event for Johnny’s autobiography Commando, no other people in any other time or place could have been the Ramones.
-There were of a moment, the rise of punk in New York in the mid-’70s, and they rode the momentum the created for twenty years.
-These scions of Queens may be our home borough’s most famous export and they helped change rock music forever.
+In the years since their 1996 retirement, we’ve lost Joey, Johnny, and Dee Dee.
+And like original drummer Tommy Ramone said at Friday’s book signing event for Johnny’s autobiography Commando, no other people in any other time or place could have been the Ramones.
+They were of a moment, the rise of punk in New York in the mid-’70s, and they rode the momentum that created for twenty years.
+These scions of Queens may be our home borough’s most famous export, and they helped change rock music forever.
 Yet, they may also have been the biggest niche band of all time.

-Joey died, then Dee Dee and Johnny too.
+Joey died, then Dee Dee, and Johnny too.
 But the music never stopped.
-The may still be barely on the radio, but go to the clubs and you’ll hear them.
+They are still barely on the radio, but go to the clubs and you’ll hear them.
 It may not be one of their songs, but someone in one of the acts will be wearing a leather jacket, or playing three chords, or shouting out a “1-2-3-4” before playing a song stripped raw of any excess or girth.
 Their music lives on.

 Which brings us back to tonight.
-Before a crowd of maybe 350 people Marky led his Blitzkrieg through 30-odd Ramones songs at The Bell House in Brooklyn.
+Before a crowd of maybe 350 people, Marky led his Blitzkrieg through 30-odd Ramones songs at The Bell House in Brooklyn.
 His bassist and guitarist played the Dee Dee and Johnny parts well, and each captured the posture of their respective Ramone.
-Playing over the two of them though, Marky’s beat reigned supreme.
+Playing over the two of them though, was Marky’s beat, reigning supreme.
 More than your typical drummer, Marky controlled the night, and if you go back and listen to the albums you can’t not hear him.
 When he rejoined the band in 1987 he sped them up, bringing the average song length to shorter than a track-meet race time.
 The three of them played well together.

-Michale Graves (of the Misfits) has been given the task of being the Blitzkreig’s lead singer.
+Michale Graves (of the Misfits) has been given the role of being the Blitzkreig’s lead singer.
 This is no easy task.
 Joey was a 6′ 6″ mass of tangled hair with a voice that could be guttural or rapid-paced, depending on the song and era.
-Graves’ voice is in a higher register and is more nasal.
+Graves’ voice is in a higher register, and is more nasal.
 Was he a good frontman?
-Yes – he strutted, sung, jumped and hammed to the crowd.
+Yes – he sung, strutted, jumped, and hammed to the crowd.
 Did he sound like Joey Ramone?
 No, which is no fault of his own.
 However, by not sounding like Joey, Graves helped bridge the recreation/continuation divide.

 The Ramones cannot be recreated.
-Johnny’s drive, Joey’s presence and Dee Dee’s Dee-Dee-ness (worthy of a post on it’s own, see this clip for a sample)… Marky wasn’t going to find three others like that.
+Johnny’s drive, Joey’s presence, and Dee Dee’s Dee-Dee-ness (worthy of a post on it’s own)… Marky wasn’t going to find three others like that.
 So instead, he found three people who can carry on the Ramones’ legacy, keep the songs alive, the music fluid and moving.

 Was much of the crowd on the older side?
 Yes (and there was at least one granny who was there, wearing a Sunday Best hat and in the front row no less).
-But the concert was 18+ and there were plenty of people there who would have been in grade school when the Ramones broke up, and they were the ones who made up much of the front rows of the crowd, screaming along.
+But the concert was 18+ and there were plenty of people there who would have been in grade school when the Ramones broke up.
+This new generation of fans made up much of the front rows of the crowd, screaming along.

-Were they screaming along to the same band that had written these songs and brought them around the world (awesome clip of “Pinhead” before a massive crowd in Argentina)?
+Where they screaming along to the same band that had written these songs and brought them around the world (such as in this awesome clip of “Pinhead” before a massive crowd in Argentina)?
 No. But the songs were the same, as was the backing beat.
 What Marky Ramone is doing with his Blitzkrieg is not taking a legacy and milking it, but keeping it alive and passing it on to a new generation.
-The Blitzkrieg is spending the next four months in Europe and Asia spreading warnings about KKK kidnappings, teaching people the best ways to beat on a brat and perpetuating the lie that it’s easy to get to Rockaway Beach to a host of new people.
+The Blitzkrieg is spending the next four months in Europe and Asia spreading warnings about KKK kidnappings, teaching people the best ways to beat on a brat, and perpetuating the lie that it’s easy to get to Rockaway Beach to a host of new people.

 The Ramones are dead.
 Long live the Ramones.